-In this episode of extrakTALKS, Dr. Jon and Randall Thompson discuss the ins and outs of chromatography in the hemp extraction industry.
+In this episode of extrakTALKS, Dr. Jon discuss the ins and outs of chromatography in the hemp extraction industry.
 This important final step of hemp extraction is critical for properly formulating CBD products in terms of legality and consumer preference.
 Watch and listen as Dr. Jon and Randall explain chromatography in detail and introduce extraktLAB’s high performance liquid chromatography system – the pure99.

 [02:10] – Giveaway winners

 [12:24] – What is Chromatography?

 [17:21] – Where is chromatography used in hemp or marijuana processing?